sts10/compound-passphrase-list-safety-checker/readme.markdown

 I heard of this potential issue in [this YouTube video](https://youtu.be/Pe_3cFuSw1E?t=8m36s).

+## Does a compounding make a passphrase weaker?
+Does this matter?

+Is "crueltyfrailunderdogcyclingapostle" a "weaker" passphrase than a 6-word phrase that does not have a compounding in it?
+Honestly I'm not sure.
+The only concrete situation where it might is if an attacker is brute forcing through all 5-word phrases before brute forcing all 6-word phrases, and in this case would break the compounded 6-word phrase slightly earlier than a non-compounded 6-word phrase.
+(How much earlier?)

+But **if an attacker knew your passphrase was 6 words, I'm not sure if a phrase with a compounding is "worse" (i.e. going to be cracked earlier) or as good as one without**.

+## The "Venn-diagram" problem (or, the "left-eye, right-eye" problem)

+What if we generated a passphrase and, at some point in it, got "paperboyhood"?
+As we've learned, if "paper", "boy", and "paperboy" are all words in our list, we have a compounding.
+Likewise if "boy", "hood", and "boyhood" are all on our list we have a second compounding.
+What's notable here in this particular case is that if _all four_ words -- "paper", "paperboy", "boy" and "boyhood" -- are on the list, then"paperboyhood" would come up not once but twice in the space of a 2-word brute force attack.

+Now I _think_ this tool would remove either the word "paper" or "boy" in this situation, due to that being a normal compounding, neuatralizing this Venn diagram problem as well.
+But I'm not sure, so that's something to look into.

+Fediverse user varx brought [this situation to my attention](https://i.write.codethat.sucks/@varx/99957388754676479).

 ## What this tool does

 This tool takes a word list (as a text file) as an input.
 It then searches the given list for words that can be combined to make other words on the list.